-- (a) accredit programs of study as provided for in section 48 of the National Law - (b) monitor programs of study as provided for in section 50 of the National Law - (c) submit reports on accreditation of programs of study, including monitoring - (d) provide advice to the Board about matters relating to assessment, accreditation and monitoring of programs of study as required, and in a format consistent with Communication between Accreditation Authorities and National Boards about accreditation and program approval decisions and changes to accreditation standards - a guidance document about good practice as updated from time to time. - (e) advise the Board if the Accreditation Authority refuses to accredit a program of study or revokes the accreditation of an approved program of study and provide the reasons for the Authority's decision.
+- (a) accrediting programs of study as provided for in section 48 of the National Law - (b) monitoring programs of study as provided for in section 50 of the National Law - (c) submitting reports on accreditation of programs of study, including monitoring - (d) providing advice to the Board about matters relating to assessment, accreditation and monitoring of programs of study as required, and in a format consistent with Communication between Accreditation Authorities and National Boards about accreditation and program approval decisions and changes to accreditation standards a guidance document about good practice as updated from time to time. - (e) advising the Board if the Accreditation Authority refuses to accredit a program of study.